Table Pre-training: A Survey on Model Architectures, Pre-training Objectives, and Downstream Tasks: Model

 \subsection{Model Efficiency}

-Typical TaLMs are inefficient at dealing with long sequences due to the quadratic complexity of self-attention~\cite{vaswani2017attention,tay2020efficient}.
-Unfortunately, large tables from webs, documents, and spreadsheets contain dozens of rows or columns, posing a significant challenge to the memory and computational efficiency~\cite{eisenschlos2021mate}.
-A naive way~\cite{herzig2020tapas,liu2021tapex} to deal with large tables is truncating the input tokens by a maximum sequence length.
-This section discusses some other strategies that existed TaLMs apply to mitigate the memory and computation issue.
+Most TaLMs are inefficient at dealing with long sequences due to the quadratic complexity of self-attention~\cite{vaswani2017attention,tay2020efficient}.
+Unfortunately, tables from webs and spreadsheets usually contain dozens of rows or columns, posing a significant challenge to the memory and computational efficiency~\cite{eisenschlos2021mate}.
+A naive way~\cite{herzig2020tapas,liu2021tapex} is truncating the input by a maximum sequence length, but it may lose critical information.
+So there emerge many other strategies: